Best Books from 2023

 Coming Soon…ICYMI 2025!

 We hope you’ve enjoyed reading some of the best books of the last twelve years with us throughout 2024.
 We’ve enjoyed many excellent novels that had lingered on our bookshelves unread for years.
-We will be hosting the ICYMI challenge again in 2025 (hooray!).
-There will be some minor improvements, which will be shared in a special newsletter on Wednesday, 11/20/25.
-If you’re not already on our email list, be sure to join today.
+We will be hosting the ICYMI challenge again in 2025 (hooray!), with a few improvements.

 Best Books of 2023